nramabad/Dashboard/README.md

 # Dashboard
 #### Creator: [Navaneet (Nav) Ramabadran](https://www.navaneet.me)

-Dashboard is a web application, suitable as a default homepage, that assists users by consolidating basic tools in one clean, user-friendly page.
+Dashboard is a web application, suitable as a default homepage, that assists users by consolidating basic tools into one clean, user-friendly page.
 The current major widgets come in two flavors, personal identity protection/security and a simplified WolframAlpha analogue.
 More features are just around the corner!

 [Demo Dashboard Now!](https://nav-dashboard.herokuapp.com/#/)